roman-milk/roman-milk.github.io/saving-her-husbands-job.md

+===

- ****** Saving Her Husband's Job Ch.
-02 ****** byJust_Plain_Bob© Tina made a final adjustment to her garter belt and nylons and then she stepped into her 4 inch "come fuck me" pumps.
+Tina made a final adjustment to her garter belt and nylons and then she stepped into her 4 inch "come fuck me" pumps.
 She looked at herself in the full-length mirror and thought, "Tina my love, you look like a slut, which I suppose is fitting, since that is what you have become."
 And then she giggled, "I am a slut and I love it."

  She and Bob had been married for fifteen years and in all that time she had never been unfaithful to him (although she had fantasized about fucking other men).
 There were even times when she had almost done it, but she never had.
 She was in love with her husband and she knew he would never understand her desire for seeing what another cock would be like so she had behaved herself and had taken her sexual frustration out on Bob by trying to fuck him to death every time they were alone.
 That is she had been faithful until the night of his promotion party.
 That night, for reasons that didn't matter anymore, she had gone to bed with her husband's boss and she had loved it.
 She had not been surprised when Matt had called her two days later and asked if he could stop by and talk to her.
 She knew that if she said yes they would end up in her bed, but she had hesitated only a moment before telling him to come over.
 She had just gotten out of the tub and only had a robe on and she debated getting dressed, but then thought it would be a waste of time.
 After all, she was going to have to get naked again to get fucked, right?